 - Accessibility

 Safety.
-Safety is always a concern when it comes to fresh drinking water supply.
-However, not all freshwater can be used for drinking.
+Safety is always a concern when it comes to fresh drinking water.
+However, not all fresh water can be used for drinking.
 Some freshwater sources contain substances that are harmful to humans.
 For example, freshwater mixed with effluence from a mining plant is rendered unsuitable for human consumption.
 The resulting contaminated water supply contains toxic substances from the mining plant.

 Sanitation.
 Water supply issues are linked to sanitation.
-Even though freshwater may be accessible to a population, this does not mean that the freshwater can be used for drinking.
+Even though fresh water may be accessible to a population, this does not mean that the fresh water can be used for drinking.
 The water supply might still contain harmful microbial agents or substances.
-Poor sanitation, especially in poor countries and rural areas, leads to freshwater not suitable for drinking.
-The lack of proper equipment and machinery for sanitation makes freshwater unsuitable as the water supply for drinking and other needs.
+Poor sanitation leads to fresh water not suitable for drinking.
+The lack of proper equipment and machinery for sanitation makes fresh water unsuitable for the water supply for drinking and household needs.

 Accessibility.
-Accessibility is another important public health concern when it comes to water supply for drinking and related uses.
+Accessibility is another public health concern when it comes to water supply for drinking and related uses.
 In many developing countries in Asia, water is not as accessible as it is in the United States or Europe.
 People in crowded urban centers of some Asian countries sometimes need to get water from a long distance.
-The lack of easy access to water makes hand washing and housecleaning less preferred by the people.
+The lack of easy access to water makes handwashing and housecleaning difficult.
 The inaccessibility of the water supply increases the risk and spread of disease.

 Shortage of Clean Water for the World’s Population

-In addition, problems like droughts and water rerouting, as well as seawater seepage can render freshwater unfit for human consumption.
-This condition puts more demand on the limited water supply, leading to even more shortage risk.
+Droughts and water rerouting, as well as seawater seepage can render freshwater unfit for human consumption.
+This condition puts more stress on the limited water supply, leading to even more shortage risk.

 Water shortage is also partly due to the increasing use of water in farm irrigation.
-As population grows, so does the demand for food.
-To produce more food, more farms are made and these farmlands require large amounts of water.
-This condition increases demand for irrigation water in addition to the increasing demand for drinking water.
+As the population grows, so does the demand for food.
+To produce more food, more farms are developed, and these farmlands require large amounts of water.
+This condition increases the demand for irrigation water in addition to the increasing demand for drinking water.
 Thus, the water supply is thinly spread.

 The combined effect of these factors leads to water shortage.
 The case of urban centers is even worse.
 High population densities in urban areas lead to higher demand for drinking water, but the water supply remains limited.